How to Stop Email Tracking in Gmail

 How Email Tracking Works

-Learn more about how tracking works without notification, whether email tracking is legal in Gmail, and how to track emails in Gmail for setup details.
+Learn more about how tracking works without notification and whether email tracking is legal in Gmail.

 Disable Automatic Image Loading in Gmail